Introduction to HoraeDB's Architecture

 execute_plan_involving_partition_table

-(in the default configuration) for subsequent optimization and execution of this logical planbuild_interpreter
+(in the default configuration) for subsequent optimization and execution of this logical plan - Call

 Interpreter's